NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## The `pathType` submodule

-So far, you've created an option for declaring a *destination* marker, as well as several options for configuring the marker's visual representation.
+So far, you've created an option for declaring a *departure* marker, as well as several options for configuring the marker's visual representation.

 Now we want to compute and display a route from the user's location to some destination.

-The new option defined in the next section will allow you to set an *arrival* marker, which together with a destination allows you to draw *paths* on the map using the new module defined below.
+The new option defined in the next section will allow you to set an *arrival* marker, which together with a departure allows you to draw *paths* on the map using the new module defined below.

 To start, create a new `path.nix` file with the following contents: